 Intuitively, voters choose trade policy to balance their individual incentive to tilt the domestic relative price in their favor against the shared distortionary cost of trade restrictions.
 In the initial steady state, these two forces are exactly equal for the median voter, who has chosen the initial steady state tariff, $\tilde{\tau}^0$, to just balance her self-interested motive against the distortionary cost of a marginal tariff change.
 When the world price changes, this balance is disrupted.
-Holding the current tariff fixed, an increase in the world relative price would strictly decrease the distortionary cost of increasing the tariff relative to the redistributive motive.
-Thus, a relatively less skilled median voter would prefer to increase the tariff at least a little bit in response to the increase in p^w .
-(The opposite would be true if the median voter's were more skilled than average; i.e. if $\Delta^m > 0$.)
+Holding the current tariff fixed, an increase in the world relative price would strictly decrease the distortionary cost of increasing the tariff relative to the redistributive motive.33 Thus, a relatively less skilled median voter would prefer to increase the tariff at least a little bit in response to the increase in p^w .

-The same logic establishes that even the most protectionist median voter would stop short of fully offsetting the terms-of-trade change with the tariff increase.
+The same logic establishes that even the most protectionist median voter would stop short of fully offsetting the terms-oftrade change with the tariff increase.
 If the median voter were to hold the domestic price fixed by implementing a fully-offsetting tariff, the distortionary cost of the tariff would be strictly higher than at the initial steady state while the redistributive motive would stay the same.
 Thus, following an increase in p^w , the domestic price p will rise, even if the tariff also increases.

 Note that these results hold both in and out of steady state, since the tariff preferences of the old generation depend only on the current world prices and the distribution of education within the older generation.
-Formally:
+The preceding lemma puts bounds on the new steady state as follows: